-In addition to the Apostle Paul, the Apostle Peter, too exemplified this emphasis of ministry in the New Testament.
-Moving forward from the Church Age, after the close of the Church Age, tribulation saints will have a ministry to unbelieving kings.
+In addition to the Apostle Paul, the Apostle Peter also exemplified this emphasis of ministry in the New Testament.
+Moving forward from the Church Age and after its close, tribulation saints will have a ministry to unbelieving kings.

-Looking the other way in the Bible, in the Old Testament nation of Israel, God’s chosen people under the Old Covenant, was meant to be a beacon, a representative of Yahweh’s glory, shining forth unto all the Gentile nations of the world.
-And in this regard, even more specifically, the nation Israel was meant by God to testify of God to the political leaders in those Gentile nations!
-We will see this in some select passages that follow.
+Looking the other way in the Bible, the Old Testament (OT) nation of Israel, God’s chosen people under the old covenant, was meant to be a beacon—a representative of Yahweh’s glory, shining forth unto all the Gentile nations of the world.
+And in this regard, even more specifically, the nation Israel was meant by God to testify of Him to the political leaders in those Gentile nations!
+This mandate can be seen in some select passages that follow.

-The point is this: the ministry of reaching political leaders runs prominently throughout all of Scripture.
-Summarily states one of God’s choice servants in this regard, I will also speak of your testimonies before Kings and shall not be ashamed (Psalm 119:46).
+The ministry of reaching political leaders runs prominently throughout all of Scripture.
+Summarily states one of God’s choice servants in this regard, I will also speak of Your testimonies before kings and shall not be ashamed (Psalm 119:46).

 IV.
 EXEMPLIFYING THE MANDATE

-The proposition that today there exists a missing mandate in modern missions (that of reaching political leaders as a first priority) can be demonstrated from the following epochs of biblical revelation.
-These passages indicate an historic thread of emphasis near to the heart of God that is woefully underemphasized in today’s Christian Missiology.
+The proposition that today a mandate is missing in modern missions, namely, reaching political leaders as a first priority, can be demonstrated from the following epochs of biblical revelation.
+These passages indicate an historic thread of emphasis near to the heart of God that is woefully underemphasized in today’s Christian missiology.

 A. THE MINISTRY OF OLD TESTAMENT ISRAEL

-God promised Abraham he would one day receive land, have numerous descendants, and be blessed by God (cf. Genesis 12:1–3).
+God promised Abraham he would one day receive land, have numerous descendants, and be blessed by Him (cf. Genesis 12:1–3).
 Four centuries passed as Abraham’s descendants grew from one family into 12 tribes and finally into the nation Israel.
-The Lord called them out of the world to be His “own possession,” “a kingdom of priests and a holy nation” (Exodus 19:5–6).
+The Lord called them out of the world to be His “own possession, a kingdom of priests and a holy nation” (Exodus 19:5–6).
 Extrinsically, Israel was called to proclaim the excellencies of God to all the surrounding nations.

 Isaiah 49:6–7 along with 62:1–2 suggest the same type of ministry for Israel.
-The Lord expected Gentile leaders to take notice of His chosen people, a nation set apart for His purposes.
-Yet, the only way this would happen is if Israel pursued some form of evangelistic ministry to them.
+The Lord expected Gentile leaders to take notice of His chosen people—a nation uniquely set apart for His purposes.
+Yet the only way this regard would happen is if Israel pursued some form of evangelistic ministry to them.
 However, in an overall historical sense:

-The thanksgiving prayer over the temple illustrates too that God wanted Israel to be magnetically attractive to Gentile nations and their leaders.
+The thanksgiving prayer over the temple also illustrates that God wanted Israel to be magnetically attractive to Gentile nations and their leaders.

-This idea is further illustrated, yet again in yet another way, by the prophetic ministry of Jonah.
-Though a reluctant Jewish minister, Jonah eventually went (in a “whale” of a round-about way) to the Gentile city of Nineveh and called upon its citizens to repent of their wickedness.
+This idea is further illustrated, yet again in another way by the prophetic ministry of Jonah.
+Though a reluctant Jewish minister, Jonah eventually went (in a “whale” of a roundabout way) to the Gentile city of Nineveh and called upon its citizens to repent of their wickedness.
 Many listened, and soon Jonah had the opportunity to call the king to repentance.
-He, too, listened and then ordered the entire city to follow suit in a very profound passage of Scripture (cf. Jonah 3:3–9).
+He also listened and then ordered the entire city to follow suit in a very profound passage of Scripture (cf. Jonah 3:3–9).

-Summarily, as illustrated by the three aforementioned passages, Israel possessed a great calling to reach the nations of the world with Yahweh’s glory—and an important aspect of that was to reach the leaders of those Gentile nations.
+Summarily, as illustrated by the three previous passages, Israel possessed a great calling to reach the nations of the world with Yahweh’s glory—and an important aspect of that was to reach the leaders of those Gentile nations.

 B. THE MINISTRY OF JESUS AND THE DISCIPLES

-In addition to the previously seen mission illustrated by Paul and the three examples within Old Testament Israel, when Jesus commissioned His twelve disciples, He told them they would be “brought before governors and kings for [His] sake as a testimony to them…” (Matthew 10:18).
-Accordingly, He sent His disciples out with a charge to evangelize political leaders.
+In addition to the previously seen mission illustrated by Paul and the three examples within Old Testament Israel, when Jesus commissioned His twelve disciples, He told them they would be “brought before governors and kings for My sake as a testimony to them…” (Matthew 10:18).
+Accordingly, He sent out His disciples with a charge to evangelize political leaders.

 C. THE MINISTRY OF THE APOSTLES

-It is set in the context — the reason for such submission to lawmakers — is for the main purpose of being a good witness to them.
-This insight is usually not gleaned from this text, but nonetheless it is important to the thesis of this Bible study
+So 1 Peter 2:13–14 is set in the context that the reason for such submission to lawmakers is for the main purpose of being a good witness to them.
+This insight is usually not gleaned from this text; nonetheless, this observation is important to the thesis of this Bible study.

 D. THE MINISTRY OF TRIBULATION SAINTS

-I hope we are raptured before this my friend, and if we are, and I believe that followers of Christ will be rapture before then, that it is those who come to Christ during the Tribulation who are being spoken about here, and that they will be the witnesses to governing leaders who are being referred to.
+I hope we are raptured before this event, my friend, and if we are—and I believe that followers of Christ will be raptured before then—this Scripture speaks of those who come to Christ during the tribulation, and that they will be the witnesses to governing leaders.

-That is a worthy point to make.
+What a worthy point to make!
 Mark 13:9 states that believers “will stand before governors and kings for My sake, as a testimony to them.”
 Thus, the thread of ministry to those in the political arena continues even during this future epoch of great upheaval.

 E. THE MINISTRY OF MILLENNIAL SAINTS